Understanding the Foreclosure Timeline in Dallas–Fort Worth

 Yes, You Can Sell a House Before Foreclosure in Dallas–Fort Worth

-Until the trustee sale takes place, you retain ownership and the legal right to sell your property.
+Until the trustee sale takes place, you retain ownership and the legal right to sell your property in Dallas-Fort Worth.

 A sale completed before auction can: